 The Corps of Engineers is granted a delegated authority from Congress to perform several types of smaller scale projects that are typical of the Corps of Engineers primary mission areas.
-This program is called the CAP and the types of projects that are covered and may be of use in the Cache River basin are ecosystem restoration (Section 1135 and 206), flood risk management (Section 205), and infrastructure protection (Section 14).
+This program is called the CAP and the types of projects that are covered and may be of use in the Cache River basin are ecosystem restoration (Section 1135 of WRDA 1986 and Section 206 of WRDA 1996), flood risk management (Section 205 of the Flood Control Act (FCA) of 1948), and infrastructure protection (Section 14 of the FCA of 1946).
+These are hereinafter referred to by their Section number.